Creating a Function

 my_function_source | MyStringReverser | reverse(s VARCHAR) VARCHAR | sysadmin | {} | 2024-05-15T15:12:56Z | 2024-05-15T15:13:21Z

-Now that we have added our Function to DeltaStream, the final step is to actually use the Function in SQL queries.
-We can simply call the Function in using the method signature we defined when we did CREATE FUNCTION.
+Now that you have added your function to DeltaStream, the final step is to actually use the function in SQL queries.
+To do this, simply call the function in using the method signature defined when you did CREATE FUNCTION.

 SELECT viewtime, userid, pageid, reverse(pageid) AS pid_reversed FROM pageviews;